KarenaLab/DataScience/README.md

 However I need to say that most of all pre-made tools from other libraries will do it **faster**. but... who said these tailormade tools will be going to production?
 These tools does not aims to go for production, at production I recommend to use functions from libraries and create a pipeline, these tools are specific for modeling, tunning, exploring or studying phase of the project.

+These **taylormade** tools are for experiments (remember, we are are KarenaLab), here we are commited to the explore, go deeper in all hidden layers.

 If you wish to see these tools working and its advantages, take a look at [projects](https://github.com/KarenaLab/Projects) and [experiments](https://github.com/KarenaLab/Experiments).